Same-sex marriage in Spain: Public opinion

 On July 25, 2007, the BBVA Foundation published their report Social portrait of Spanish people, which showed that 60% of Spain's population supported same-sex marriage.
 This support occurred mainly among the younger population, between 15 and 34 years old (75%), people with higher education (71%), people not attached to any religion (75.5%), and those identified by left and centre-left political views (71.9%).
 However, only 44% of the population favored the right of adoption by same-sex couples, in contrast to 42% opposition.

 A May 2013 Ipsos poll found that 76% of respondents were in favour of same-sex marriage and another 13% supported other forms of recognition for same-sex couples.
 According to an Ifop poll conducted that same month, 71% of Spaniards supported allowing same-sex couples to marry and adopt children.

 The 2015 Eurobarometer found that 84% of Spaniards thought same-sex marriage should be allowed throughout Europe, while 10% were opposed.
 A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 77% of Spaniards supported same-sex marriage, 13% were opposed and 10% did not know or refused to answer.
 When divided by religion, 90% of religiously unaffiliated people, 79% of non-practicing Christians and 59% of church-attending Christians supported same-sex marriage.
 Opposition was 7% among 18–34-year-olds.

 The 2019 Eurobarometer found that 86% of Spaniards thought same-sex marriage should be allowed throughout Europe, while 9% were opposed.
+A Pew Research Center poll conducted between February and May 2023 showed that 87% of Spaniards supported same-sex marriage, 10% were opposed and 3% did not know or refused to answer.
+When divided by political affiliation, support was highest among those on the left of the political spectrum at 94%, followed by those at the center at 88% and those on the right at 82%.
+The 2023 Eurobarometer showed that support had increased to 88%, while 9% were opposed.
+The survey also found that 89% of Spaniards thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 9% disagreed.